-The so-called traditional split is teaching by discipline (e.g you study anatomy, then physiology, then pathology and so on).
+The so-called traditional split is taught by discipline: e.g. you study anatomy, then physiology, then pathology and so on.

 An increasingly more common method is the integrated split, where you study system by system.
-For example, you’d study the anatomy, physiology, histology, etc. of a certain system in the body (let’s say the heart and blood vessels), be assessed for it, then move onto another body system, and so on.
+For example, you study the anatomy, physiology, histology etc. of a certain system in the body (let’s say the heart and blood vessels), take an assessment on it, then move onto another body system, and so on.

 So, how does PBL work?
 It involves seven steps that you follow in groups of 10 to 15 students.

-- Analyse and structure the results of the brainstorming session
+4. Analyse and structurethe results of the brainstorming session

-- Formulate learning goals for the knowledge that is still lacking – this is what you base your study/research on.
+5. Formulate learning goals for the knowledge that is still lacking – this is what you base your study and research on

-- Do independent study, individually or in smaller groups: read articles or books, follow practicals or attend lectures to gain the required knowledge
+6. Study independently, individually or in smaller groups.
+Read articles or books, follow practicals or attend lectures to gain the required knowledge

 The initial five steps are covered in the first tutorial.
-You then have a few days to work individually or in small groups to find answers (step 6) to the learning goals (e.g. how do the limbs develop?) in time for the second tutorial.
-In the second tutorial you discuss what you found, then begin with steps 1-5 again, in preparation for the next case.
+You then have a few days to work individually, or in small groups, to find answers (step 6) to the learning goals.
+In the second tutorial, you discuss what you found (step 7), then begin with steps 1-5 again, in preparation for the next case.

-You can either graduate after the 5-7 years with a bachelor’s degree (BSc) or a master’s (MSc) depending on the country, but either way you graduate as a doctor.
-In the UK for example you graduate with a BSc.
-While in the Netherlands, the study is split (3yrs BSc and 3yrs MSc) so that you graduate with an MSC.
-In the US and Canada, medicine isn’t even an undergraduate study option.
-This means you have to complete a separate undergraduate degree first (e.g. a 3 year BSc in biology), before even applying to med school.
+For example, in the UK, you graduate with a BSc, while in the Netherlands, the study is split (three years BSc and three years MSc) so that you graduate with an MSc.
+In the US and Canada, Medicine isn’t even an undergraduate study option.
+This means you have to complete a separate undergraduate degree first (e.g. a three-year BSc in Biology), before even applying to med school.

-To get into this course you have to take a short aptitude test (the BMAT), which assesses your ability to think and interpret data.
-Based on this and the rest of your selection criteria, you might get shortlisted for an interview (usually four interviews).
-After this you’ll find out whether or not you got accepted.
+The University of Oxford’s BSc in Medicine requires you to take a short aptitude test (the BMAT), which assesses your ability to think and interpret data.
+Based on this and the rest of the selection criteria, you might get shortlisted for an interview (usually four interviews).
+After this you’ll find out whether or not you’ve been accepted.